RustamyF/data-structure-Python/Arrays/README.md

     return "this element does not exist"
 ```
 ## Examples problems with Arrays

+When solving array problems, there are two most popular methods that can be used to tackle the problem:
+1. The first one is the one pointer or linear search.
+This is a basic approach and can solve a lots of array problem.
+2. The second method is the two pointer.
+This is a very powerful method where within the same loop, instead
+of using one pointer, you can keep track of two pointers.
+These pointers can go at the same direction or the oposite direction.
+The following example problems will explain the concept of one pointer and two pointer search methods.
 #### 1. Max Consecutive Ones
 Given a binary array nums, return the maximum number of consecutive 1's in the array.
 Test case 1